sufianj/sicss2022_aachen-graz_idea13/README.md

 ## The notebooks

-download_sampled_tweets.ipynb pulls tweets and saves it to a local MongoDB, then clean emojis @user and URL in the text contents, and export the tweets to .CSV
+download_sampled_tweets.ipynb notebooks pulls tweets and saves it to a local MongoDB, then clean emojis @user and URL in the text contents, and export the tweets to .CSV

-tweet_processing.ipynb uses pretrained classifiers to annotate the collected tweets, and calcultes the daily average sentiment of the october surprises.
+The sentiment_analysis+vz_* .csv notebooks uses pretrained classifiers to annotate the collected tweets, and calcultes the daily average sentiment of the october surprises.
 We highly recommend to run it with GPU.
+We apply the same code to collected tweets in 2008, 2012, 2016 (whole election period) and 2020.

-MergedDataByYear.ipynb combines the results from classified tweets and ANES data
+MergedDataByYear.ipynb notebooks combines the results from classified tweets and ANES data

 The Anes_* ipynb notebooks contain some analysis of the corresponding year's ANES data.

 ## The data
 According to Twitter's policy, we are not allowed to publish tweets.